 In this work, we explore layer codes as potential SCQM.
-Motivated by an intuition that layer codes with many line defects may exhibit better self-correction, we go beyond the scenario from Ref.~\cite{williamson2023layer} and also consider layer codes constructed from random CSS codes with high-density parity-check matrices.
+Motivated by an intuition that layer codes with many line defects may exhibit better error suppression, we go beyond the scenario from Ref.~\cite{williamson2023layer} and consider layer codes constructed from random CSS codes with dense parity-check matrices.
 By developing new proof techniques, we show that, with high probability and up to logarithmic corrections, these random layer codes have optimal scaling of code parameters and energy barrier.
 Next, we introduce two decoding algorithms for layer codes: (i) the cluster decoder, which has a provable threshold against local stochastic noise, and (ii) the concatenated decoder, which corrects against adversarial noise.
-Using the concatenated decoder, we then prove that layer codes constructed from quantum Tanner codes~\cite{leverrier2022quantumtannercodes}, which are asymptotically good quantum low-density parity-check (qLDPC) codes, as well as random layer codes both exhibit partial self-correction stronger than that of the cubic code.
+Using the concatenated decoder, we then prove that layer codes constructed from quantum Tanner codes~\cite{leverrier2022quantumtannercodes}, as well as random layer codes exhibit partial self-correction stronger than that of the cubic code.
 In particular, their memory times increase exponentially in $L$ for $L<L^* = e^{\Theta(\beta)}$.
-We also argue that the phenomenon of partial self-correction is more common than previously expected, as it arises from diverging energy barrier.
+We also argue that the phenomenon of partial self-correction is more common than previously expected, as it arises from a diverging energy barrier.
 Finally, we use statistical-mechanical methods to numerically study the memory times of random layer codes and observe scaling behavior consistent with partial self-correction.